LeamHall/conversationalCoding/Database.md

 These practices are for you.

-## Package structure

-Create a file called database.go.
+Create a file called database with your language extension.

-Import something for printing, the database standard library, and the driver for your database of choice.

-## Package Level Constructs

-Create a struct with a string based attribute.
+Create a structure with a string based attribute.

-## Main

 Create vars for the result sets and the data.